microsoftgraph/msgraph-sample-deltaquery/README.md

 #### Register Sample app for your own tenant

-1. Sign in to the [Azure portal](https://portal.azure.com).
-2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
-3. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
-4. Click on **App registrations** and choose **Add**.
-5. Enter a friendly name for the application, for example 'WebApp for Azure AD' and select 'Web Application and/or Web API' as the Application Type.
-For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44322`.
-Click on **Create** to create the application.
-6. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
+Using MSAL
+1.Before you can get a token from Azure AD v2.0 or Azure AD B2C, you'll need to register an application(https://apps.dev.microsoft.com/).
+For Azure AD v2.0, use the app registration portal.
+For Azure AD B2C, checkout how to register your app with B2C.
-7. Find the Application ID value and copy it to the clipboard.
+2. Find the Application ID value and copy it to the clipboard.
-8. For the App ID URI, enter `https://<your_tenant_name>/WebAppGraphAPI`, replacing `<your_tenant_name>` with the domain name of your Azure AD tenant.
-For example "https://contoso.com/WebAppGraphAPI".
-9. From the settings page, click on 'Reply URLs' and add the reply URL address used to return the authorization code returned during Authorization code flow.
-For example: "https://localhost:44322/".
-10. Configure Permissions for your application - in the Settings menu, choose the 'Required permissions' section, click on **Add**, then **Select an API**, and select 'Microsoft Graph' (this is the Graph API).
-Then, click on  **Select Permissions** and select 'Read Directory Data'.
+3. Configure Permissions for your application - select 'Read Directory Data'.
+4. Set a platform by clicking Add Platform, select Native.

 ###  Step 3: Setup sample project